Sewlell/Livygo/README.md

 - [DeepSeek R1](https://www.deepseek.com/) by DeepSeek
 - [GPT o3-mini and 4o](https://chatgpt.com/) by OpenAI (Served as Alternative for DeepSeek)
 - [GPT SoVITS](https://github.com/RVC-Boss/GPT-SoVITS) by RVC-Boss
+- [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI) by RVC Project Team

 ## Disclaimer

 Yes I know.
 Some people hate AI tools with a passion especially when they are using a language-teaching application.
 The concerns like mispronunciation and low quality teaching content are legitimate and I am NOT going to deny that.
 Despite massive usage of AI in this project, I open my doors to those who want to help this project voluntarily or pull requests.
 And also, I did not ask for your opinions on using AI instead of real programmer and your argument of "AI replacing human's jobs".
-Sure I should have code myself or another person to do code, and sure it could probably replace some jobs.
-But this only limited to repetitive jobs and even then it still need human supervision.

-This topic have been discussed for who-knows-how-many times, and if you just don't like how grey is Deepseek or AI in general, just don't use this and move on to better alternative like Lingodeer or Anki.
+This topic have been discussed for who-knows-how-many times, and if you just don't like how grey is Deepseek or AI in general, just don't use this and move on to better alternatives.

 ## License